David Nelson (abolitionist)

 David Nelson (September 24, 1793 – October 17, 1844) was an American Presbyterian minister, physician, and antislavery activist who founded Marion College and served as its first president.
 Marion College, a Protestant manual labor college, was the first institution of higher learning chartered in the state of Missouri.
 Born in Tennessee, Dr. Nelson had once been a slaveholder but became an "incandescent" abolitionist after hearing a speech by Theodore D. Weld.
 Unpopular with proslavery groups in northeastern Missouri, Nelson stepped down as president of Marion College in 1835.
 In 1836, Nelson fled Missouri for Quincy, Illinois, after slaveowner Dr. John Bosely was stabbed at one of his sermons.
 Nelson then remained in Quincy, where he founded the Mission Institute to educate young missionaries.
 Openly abolitionist, two Mission Institute sites became well known stations on the Underground Railroad, helping African Americans escape to Canada to be free from slavery.

 Nelson was the author of The Cause and Cure of Infidelity, which includes an account of his conversion to Christianity.
 He also wrote the lyrics to "The Shining Shore," a popular hymn by composer George Frederick Root.
 Nelson is said to have written the poem while he was a fugitive in Marion County, Missouri, looking across the Mississippi River toward Quincy, Illinois.

 Education and early career

-David Nelson was born near Jonesborough in East Tennessee in 1793.
+Nelson was born near Jonesborough in East Tennessee in 1793.
 His parents were originally from Rockbridge County, Virginia.
 His father, Henry Nelson, was an elder in the Presbyterian Church.
 His mother, Anna Kelsey Nelson, was a teacher.
 Both taught at Washington College, which had been founded by Samuel Doak, a slaveowner who later became an abolitionist.
 David attended Washington College, and graduated in 1809 at the age of sixteen.